AbdullahAljubran/Fashion-MNIST/README.md

 # Fashion-MNIST

 Project Description
 This web application performs image clustering using machine learning techniques.
-It utilizes Principal Component Analysis (PCA) for dimensionality reduction, followed by both K-Means and DBSCAN clustering algorithms to classify uploaded images.
+It utilizes Principal Component Analysis (PCA) for dimensionality reduction, with using K-Means clustering algorithm to classify uploaded images.
 The application provides a user-friendly interface built with Streamlit that displays the clustering results in an elegant format.

 Team Members
 Hussah Almuzaini